Other / mixed grade configuration · Midwest City, OK

 How many students attend Okla.
 Virtual Charter Acad Es?

 Okla.
 Virtual Charter Acad Es has 1,428 students enrolled.
-It is a other school in Midwest City, OK.
+It is a public school in Midwest City, OK.

 What is the student-teacher ratio at Okla.
 Virtual Charter Acad Es?